FlamedDogo99/Mathquill-Ineractive/README.md

    - `\cases`
 - Adds `mod` to autocommands
 - Adds `\nequiv` as a binary operator
-- Adds `nmid` as a binary operator
+- Adds `nmid` as a bindVanillaSymbol
 - Legacy fake matrix command
    - Abuses `_{}` and `^{}` to visually recreate matrices
    - Viewable on unmodified builds of mathquill